This jam is now over. It ran from 2016-11-05 00:00:00 to 2016-11-14 12:00:00. View 179 entries

 Plus!
-A day of talks from fantastic speakers, streamed live online!
+Expert talks from a new group of speakers!
 Every year we host a day of talks about generative things from games, art and beyond, and we stream them live online and record them for afterwards, so you can get inspired ready for the jam!
-This year our talks day will be October 21st and held at Falmouth University in Cornwall.
-For more details on the talks, keep an eye on this page, or follow @procjam on Twitter.
+This year our talks day was on October 21st and held at Falmouth University in Cornwall.

 Click through to watch the video in YouTube and you'll find clickable links to get straight to each talk.
 We'll have individual videos up soon.
 Our speakers were:

 Joris Dormans - Games Scholar & Designer, Ludomotion Games